Showing content for section Overview

-People are a vital business asset and getting the human side of a business right leads to competitive advantage.
-Human resource management is the strategic approach to the employment, development, training, retention and wellbeing of people.
+People are a vital business asset — and getting the human side of business right leads to a competitive advantage in industry.

 “Every part of the business boils down to people.
 And by managing people, organisations can be more profitable, lead more effectively, create brand loyalty and do better work.”

 - Develop a holistic understanding of how businesses operate as you explore operations, business finance, marketing and data analysis alongside your human resource management modules